 Arnie Woo-Woo Ginsburg, the General Manager of WBCN, was 46 when I met him in 1971.
 His suit could not have been silk, because it was January, but it was very well fitting, and slightly shiny.
 Woo-Woo was, and may still be, a handsome man.
 His nose was long, and his hair gray.
 He wore horned rimmed glasses, as he had during his days as a Boston disk jockey.
 He moved fluidly in his suits.
 His voice was round and his speech well formed; mellifluous.
 He knew mathematics.
 He loved firecrackers.
 He had worked in all aspects of radio: sales, on-air, programming and technical.

 I took the T from Somerville to 312 Stuart Street in Boston, near the Combat Zone, to apply for a technician’s job at WBCN, a job dignified with the name “Engineer”.
-I had a First Class Radiotelephone License with me, freshly stamped with the signature of the issuing FCC Officer: Vincent J. Koczinski.
+I had a First Class Radiotelephone License with me, a “first class ticket”, freshly stamped with the signature of the issuing FCC Officer: Vincent J. Koczinski.
 I entered WBCN’s dingy third floor offices.
 I had never been in a radio station before.
 Woo-Woo did not keep me waiting.
 He emerged from his manager’s office and cordially greeted me.
 He looked at my license.
 He asked me a few questions, which were easy to answer, since I had only ever had one job before, as an AFDC caseworker for a few months.
 I was 25.

 I knew WBCN because it was the only station worth listening to.
 It was not Top 40.
 Its disk jockeys talked like normal people; low, quick and intense.
 It had a woman, Maxanne, on the air.
 Most important, it played music that meant something to me.
 Blues, rock, jazz, folk.
 It was very refreshing.
 Charles Laquidara, the night DJ, would even play classical music.
 WBCN was against the Vietnam war.
 It was the only broadcast station in Boston that was identifiably against the war.
 It was so good, I couldn’t believe it.
 Only problem was, I could not listen to it regularly because I didn’t have a radio.